-Before getting into the very in-depth of every concept, it is recommended to clear the concepts and terminologies that are related to cybersecurity and cybercrime.
-It is because each of the terms has a particular meaning and used on different scenarios in this field of security.
-So, in this chapter, you will learn about the different terminologies that are used in the field of computer and information security.
+Before getting into the very in-depth of every concept, it is recommended to clear the concepts and terminologies related to cybersecurity and cybercrime.
+It is because each of the terms has a particular meaning and is used in different scenarios in this field of security.
+In this chapter, you will learn about the different terminologies used in the field of computer and information security.

 This is a case when an external agent tries to take legitimate access to any system, computer, network, server, website, server-room, sensitive data, or someone else's account.
 Cybercriminals gain unauthorized access by cracking passwords by different means, stealing sensitive personal data, or by social engineering and other approaches.

 Access Control is a mechanism of controlling who has the proper access to any system or computer or server or online services where the information is stored.
 It is a fundamental concept that regulates and then minimizes the risk of any business or organization.

 A threat can be defined as the possible danger that might cause the exploitation of any bug or vulnerability for breaching security, which then causes possible harm to any institute, organization, or firm.
 These threats are found by cybercriminals to steal, annoy, or harm the resources.

 Backdoor is used by cybercriminals to gain illegal access to the target system.
 It is used to secretly bypass standard authentication or encryption in a system's security mechanism.
 Hackers covertly embed these backdoor programs with legitimate files or keep these backdoors after they came out of the system, which they have hacked for gaining access in the future.
 Backdoors are also known as trapdoors.

 The vulnerability can be defined as the flaw or weakness in the design or development of any system.
 It is an error in any component of cyberspace that can lead to an unexpected or unwanted breach in security systems.